 • Reducing breakdowns

-A dirty air filter can restrict airflow, make the coil very cold and cause it to freeze.
+A dirty air filter can reduce airflow, make the coil very cold and cause it to freeze.
 As the coil melts, it can make the drain pan overflow.
-We suggest checking your air filter if you haven’t changed it lately and your air conditioner is leaking water indoors.
+We recommend checking your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.

-If this doesn’t resolve the issue, your drain pan might be rusty or have a broken condensate pump.
-Getting a new pan or pump requires a professional, so contact us at (985) 764-2426 for assistance.
+If this doesn’t resolve the issue, your drain pan might be rusty or have a malfunctioning condensate pump.
+Replacing your pan or pump requires a pro, so call us at (985) 764-2426 for assistance.

-Your air conditioner relies on coolant to transfer heat.
-If your air conditioner was put in before 2011, it probably has R-22 Freon.
-As time passes, chemicals in Freon can eat away at metal and cause leaks.
+Your air conditioner uses coolant to transfer heat.
+If your air conditioner was installed before 2011, it probably uses R-22 Freon.
+Over time, chemicals in Freon can eat away at metal and create leaks.

 • Air that seems hotter or more humid than usual